CSCfi/csc-user-guide/docs/apps/itac.md

 The tool is available only on Puhti and at the moment it supports only the applications compiled with the Intel MPI library.

+## Available

+Puhti

+## License

+Usage is possible for both academic and commercial purposes.

 ## Collecting traces

 For simple MPI tracing, no recompilation is needed, and it is enough to add following